100Shapes/100Shapes.com-Beryllium/_posts/2016-04-08-sketch-is-awesome.md

 category: tools

 description: >
-  Trev, senior visual designers from 100 Shapes, explains some of his favourite features in the new version of Sketch 3 and gives examples of use in some of our recent design projects.
+  Trev, senior visual designers from 100 Shapes, explains his favourite features in Sketch 3 and gives examples of their use in some of our recent design projects.

 author: trev
 ---